 BY DESCENT: Those born abroad to at least one Cypriot can register with a local consulate for citizenship.
 Those born between 1960 and 1999 to a Cypriot mother can register as a citizen of Cyprus upon turning 21.

-BY DESCENT: If the child is born to Czech parents outside of the country said, child can obtain citizenship ex lege.
+BY DESCENT: If the child is born to Czech parents outside of the country said, a child can obtain citizenship ex-lege.